Engage with your niche market no matter how obscure or esoteric.

 Now we can join and engage with niche groups such as the “Knitting and Crochet Group” or “Hudson Valley Moms”.
 As a marketer we can nurture and cultivate relationships with niche groups as long as we offer important and relevant information that these groups find of value.

 Listen, learn about your core stakeholders, discover where they spend their time, what is important to them.
-Identify what their shared values are and then carefully interact and engage with your shareholders.
+Identify what their shared values are and then carefully interact and engage with your stakeholders.
 Connect with your audience in a personal way.
 Social media is about relationships (Mark Zuckerberg didn’t choose “friends” by accident).
 Savvy marketers get social, those who don’t invest in social today will be missing a big opportunity to truly connect with your customers.
 Social give your business that competitive edge that is necessary to win over your consumers.

 To learn more about social media or to discuss your marketing plans give us a call, 845.202.7087 or visit our website at http://hudsonvalleymedia.com.